MichalKarbownik/falcon-docs/docs/getting-started/intro.md

 title: Introduction
 ---

-DEITY Falcon is a platform agnostic PWA, stand-alone but modular library to be used to easily build decoupled websites.
+DEITY Falcon is a platform agnostic, stand-alone but modular library to be used to easily build decoupled PWA websites.

 ## Technologies inside